iCVTEAM/E3NeRF/README.md

-# E3NeRF
+# E^3NeRF: Efficient Event-Enhanced neural Radiance Fields from Blurry Images
 ## Code
-The new code for Efficient Event-Enhanced neural Radiance Fields from Blurry Images will be released soon.
+The new code for E^3NeRF will be released soon.
 ## Dataset
 The new synthetic datasets and real-world datasets will be released soon.